 How Low Carb Is A Keto Diet?

 Generally, if you are on a keto diet, then you need to eat fewer carbs.
-In order for the body to attain and maintain ketosis, then your carb intake needs to be below 50g daily.
+For the body to attain and maintain ketosis, then your carb intake needs to be below 50g daily.
 Overall, your net carb intake should be around 20g per day.
-However, you need to take high amounts of healthy fats.
-The percentage of your healthy fats should be ideally between 50-70% of the calories.
+However, it would help if you took high amounts of healthy fats.
+The percentage of your healthy fats should ideally be between 50-70% of the calories.

 Health Benefits of Ketogenic Diet

-Keto diet meal plans can help you to quickly attain your wellness goals.
+Keto diet meal plans can help you to attain your wellness goals quickly.
 The low-carb diet involves the consumption of high amounts of healthy fats.
 In addition to that, consumers need to take moderate amounts of protein content.
 Health benefits of the ketogenic diet include:

 Aiding Weight Loss